 Additional Driver – This driver (or set of drivers) is installed on the Windows server, but is not actually executed by the server.
 Instead, the driver is ‘vended’ to down-level clients.

 Windows Server allows this Primary driver to be linked to the Additional Drivers, creating a point-and-print driver stack.
 This enables clients running multiple versions of the Windows operating system to simply double-click a shared printer and have the driver installed automatically from the server.
 More information about Windows Print Drivers and Windows Point and Print can be found at the Windows Print Server website. (http://www.microsoft.com/printserver)

 All print shares and user permissions are backed up when performing a backup operation with Print Migrator 3.1.

 Print Migrator 3.1 will add the new printer data to the existing data on the target server by default.
 This allows print server consolidation to be done easily and in an automated fashion.
 If, however, the goal is to restore a print backup to a server and have only those printers present, simply run cleanspl.exe from the Windows Server resource Kit Tools to remove all printers, drivers, ports etc. from the target server.
 Then perform the restore from Print Migrator.

 Print Migrator 3.1 can be completely run from command line, allowing scriptable operations.

 To see a list of the available switches in Print Migrator 3.1, type printmig /? from a command prompt:

 Figure SEQ Figure \* ARABIC 2 - Command Line Options for Print Migrator 3.1

-If Print Migrator 3.1 is run from command line with any argument other than the target machine name - the graphical user interface (GUI) does pop up, but automatically shuts down when the operation is complete, in order to facilitate scripting.
+If Print Migrator 3.1 is run from command line with any argument other than the target machine name - the graphical user interface (GUI) does pop up, but automatically shuts down when the operation is complete, to facilitate scripting.